-In light of the provisions of the Qatar Income Tax Law No. 24 of 2018 and subsequent Executive Regulations, on 4 February 2020, QatarEnergy (the Parent Company), Ministry of Finance and the General Tax Authority (GTA) reached an agreement through a Memorandum of Understanding ("the MOU") which provided a mechanism for the settlement of the income tax liability of subsidiaries and joint ventures (included in the said MOU) of certain companies listed on Qatar Exchange.
+In light of the provisions of the Qatar Income Tax Law No. 24 of 2018 and subsequent Executive Regulations. on 4 February 2020, QatarEnergy (the Parent Company), Ministry of Finance and the General Tax Authority (GTA) reached an agreement through a Memorandum of Understanding ("the MOU") which provided a mechanism for the settlement of the income tax liability of subsidiaries and joint ventures (included in the said MOU) of certain companies listed on Qatar Exchange.
 All four of the Group's local subsidiaries (Note 1) were included in the said MOU, according to which the income tax liability of the subsidiaries would ultimately be borne by Ministry of Finance.
 However, as per the MOU, the subsidiaries are required to calculate the income tax and pay such income tax amounts directly to the Company.
-Further, as per subsequent clarifications received from GTA, the subsidiaries assessed that they are taxable only on the profits attributable to the foreign shareholders of the Company and the income tax rate applicable to the subsidiaries for the year ended 31 December 2022 amounted to QR 5.75 million (2021: QR 5.36 million).
+Further, as per subsequent clarifications received from GTA, the subsidiaries assessed that they are taxable only on the profits attributable to the foreign shareholders of the Company and the income tax rate applicable to the subsidiaries is 10% [effective tax rate - 1.511% (2021: 1.711%).
+Accordingly, income tax applicable to the subsidiaries for the year ended 31 December 2022 amounted to QR 5.75 million (2021: QR 5.36 million).
 The Group has accounted for the tax amount of QR 5.69 million in the consolidated financial statements, which includes amount of QR 0.06 million recorded for the prior year.